Psychopathology: The p factor

 Benjamin Lahey and colleagues first proposed a general "psychopathology factor" in 2012, or simply "p factor".
 This construct shares its conceptual similarity with the g factor of general intelligence.
 Instead of conceptualising psychopathology as consisting of several discrete categories of mental disorders, the p factor is dimensional and influences whether psychiatric symptoms in general are present or absent.
 The symptoms that are present then combine to form several distinct diagnoses.
 The p factor is modelled in the Hierarchical Taxonomy of Psychopathology.
-Although researchers initially conceived a three factor explanation for psychopathology generally, subsequent study provided more evidence for a single factor that is sequentially comorbid, recurrent/chronic, and exists on a continuum of severity and chronicity.
+Although researchers initially conceived a three-factor explanation for psychopathology generally, a subsequent study provided more evidence for a single factor that is sequentially comorbid, recurrent/chronic, and exists on a continuum of severity and chronicity.

 Higher scores on the p factor dimension have been found to be correlated with higher levels of functional impairment, greater incidence of problems in developmental history, and more diminished early-life brain function.
 In addition, those with higher levels of the p factor are more likely to have inherited a genetic predisposition to mental illness.
 The existence of the p factor may explain why it has been "... challenging to find causes, consequences, biomarkers, and treatments with specificity to individual mental disorders."

 A 2020 review of the p factor found that many studies support its validity and that it is generally stable throughout one's life.
 A high p factor is associated with many adverse effects, including poor academic performance, impulsivity, criminality, suicidality, reduced foetal growth, lower executive functioning, and a greater number of psychiatric diagnoses.
 A partial genetic basis for the p factor has also been supported.

 Alternatively, the p factor has also been interpreted as an index of general impairment rather than being a specific index that causes psychopathology.